ColinWeaver/Pomodoro-Timer/README.md

 # Pomodoro-Timer

 Context: This timer was an assignment given to me in the software engineering program I am currenty enrolled in for me to gain experience using React.
-It required me to write components in React to build a Pomodoro Timer.

-My Contribution: I wrote all of the components in the src folder.

-Description:
+I was given some initial code and required to contribute what was necessary for it to functionally match the mockup version I was given.